MuyanCheng/DATA602-Final-Project/ReadMe.txt

 	uses AdamW to optimize this neural network with learning_rate = 0.02 and learning rate decay. trains this model for 2000 epoches, creates the plots to show how MSE loss changes over epoches. save the model parameters in model_dict.pt file.
-Final_MakePrediction.ipynb is used to make predictions over the test data full_test_data.csv.
+Final_MakePrediction&Dashboard.ipynb is used to make predictions over the test data full_test_data.csv and create a dashboard.
 It:
 	creates a function to preprocesses the test data. builds a neural network and load the parameters from model_dict.pt. uses this model to make predictions on the test data.